aswoboda/shinyapps/README.md

 shinyapps
 =========

-This is where I place the code to create my shinyapps.
+This is where I place my code to create my shinyapps.